 Then you can have UV damage due to the sun.
 Damage from the sun can cause nylon and polyester to become brittle and hard, and then it tears easily.
 Try to set up your tent in the shade on a camping and hiking trip.
 But, if you are trying to dry it out, don't leave it in the sun all week in the yard.
 Use the rain-fly as a tarp for a sunscreen for your tent.

 Try to take care of the tent poles.
 Wipe down your poles to get the dirt off or salt from camping and hiking at the coast.
 And try not to get them stepped on and bent up.
 It is best to spray the joint ends with a silicone lubricant.
+When taking down your tent try to remember to push a shock-corded pole to remove, not pull.
+And try to start in the middle of a shock-corded pole to break it down.
+Best way to store a shock-corded pole is completely out straight not folded up.

-Remember, not to have a fire to close and make sure your tent is up wind.
+Remember, not to have a fire to close and make sure your tent is upwind.
 The wind can blow sparks that can damage your tent.
 And don't use any flammables inside or near the tent.

 Lastly, don't let snow accumulate on top of the tent.
 Best thing to help keep snow and rain off the tent is to use a tarp over the tent or a rain-fly.
-With proper tent care and usage, you can count on many years of camping and hiking fun.
+With proper tent care and maintenance, you can count on many years of camping and hiking fun.

 Or read my Blog.